StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 Where `<release name>` is the name of your current Helm release.

-### About volume configuration
+### About persistence support

+By default, a FROST-Server chart is installed without permanent data persistence.
+Thus, if the Helm release or the `db` port is deleted, then all user data are lost.
+You can enable permanent data persistence by using the `frost.db.volume.enabled` configuration key.
+For instance:

+    $ helm install --set frost.db.volume.enabled=true storeconnect/frost-server

-The FROST-Server chart claims a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that fits with its associated [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) value.
+Once permanent data persistence is enabled, the FROST-Server chart will claim a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) that fits with its associated [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) value.
-By default, this value is set to `local` (thanks to the `.Values.frost.db.volume.storageClassName` configuration key) and bound to a [builtin local volume](./templates/db-local-volume.yaml) from within the cluster (`/mnt/frost-server-db` by default).
+By default, this value is set to `local` (thanks to the `.Values.frost.db.volume.storageClassName` configuration key) and bound to a [builtin local volume](./templates/db-local-volume.yaml) from within the cluster (defined by the `Values.frost.db.volume.local.nodeMountPath` configuration key).
+Warning, this default `local` StorageClass cannot be scaled (`replicas` must be always equal to 1).

 To change this default behaviour, simply set the `.Values.frost.db.volume.storageClassName` to point to your desired StorageClass.